-1. Because of the risk of lead poisoning, the exposure of children to leadbased paint is a significant public health concern.
+1. Because of the risk of lead poisoning, the exposure of children to lead-based paint is a significant public health concern.
 The first step in the quantitative analysis of lead in dried paint chips is to dissolve the sample.
-Corl has evaluated several dissolution techniques.
-In this study, samples of paint were collected and pulverized with a Pyrex mortar and pestle.
-Replicate portions of the powdered paint were then taken for analysis.
+Corl evaluated several dissolution techniques.
+Samples of paint were collected and then pulverized using a Pyrex mortar and pestle.
+Replicate portions of the powdered paint were taken for analysis.
 The following table shows results for a paint sample and for a standard reference material.
 Both samples and standards were digested with HNO3 on a hot plate.